clc3-CloudComputing/jku-ws20/3 Kubernetes/exercise 3.4/README.md

     ```console
     kubectl apply -f service.yaml
     ```

+1. Your service now has a cluster-internal IP, which is not exposed to the public:

+    ```console
+    kubectl describe service demo
+    ```

+    ```source
+    Name:              demo
+    Namespace:         default
+    Labels:            app=demo
+    Annotations:       Selector:  app=demo
+    Type:              ClusterIP
+    IP:                10.0.29.19
+    Port:              <unset>  80/TCP
+    TargetPort:        8888/TCP
+    Endpoints:         10.44.2.17:8888
+    Session Affinity:  None
+    Events:            <none>
+    ```

+1. Setup a port-forward with:

+    ```console
+    kubectl port-forward service/demo 8080:80
+    ```

+1. Use the http://localhost:8080 to access your website.

+    :mag: Enter http://localhost:8080 in a browser.

+### NodePort

+1. Change the service type to *NodePort* with:

+    ```console
+    kubectl patch service demo -p '{"spec": {"type": "NodePort"}}'
+    ```

+1. Your service is now exposed on each node's IP at a static port:

+    ```console
+    kubectl describe service demo
+    ```

+    ```source
+    Name:                     demo
+    Namespace:                default
+    Labels:                   app=demo
+    Annotations:              Selector:  app=demo
+    Type:                     NodePort
+    IP:                       10.0.29.19
+    Port:                     <unset>  80/TCP
+    TargetPort:               8888/TCP
+    NodePort:                 <unset>  31425/TCP
+    Endpoints:                10.44.2.17:8888
+    Session Affinity:         None
+    External Traffic Policy:  Cluster
+    Events:                   <none>
+    ```

+1. Get an IP of any of your nodes:

+    ```console
+    kubectl get nodes -owide
+    ```

+1. Use the IP address of any of your nodes and the assigned port to access your website.

+    :mag: Enter the IP:port in a browser.

+    **Note for cloud providers:**
+    You need to create a firewall rule to allow TCP traffic on the node port using `gcloud compute firewall-rules create test-node-port --allow tcp:31425 --target-tags gke-keptn-grimmer-dev-6cb41d0c-node`

+### LoadBalancer

+1. Change the service type to *LoadBalancer* with:

+    ```console
+    kubectl patch service demo -p '{"spec": {"type": "LoadBalancer"}}'
+    ```

 1. Your service now acts as *LoadBalancer* and received an externally accessible IP address.
 You can obtain this IP with: